P4ELTE/t4p4s/README.md

 # Using Docker with T<sub>4</sub>P<sub>4</sub>S

-The `docker` folder contains Dockerfiles and the script `t4p4s-docker-l2.sh` that illustrates how T<sub>4</sub>P<sub>4</sub>S can be used with Docker.
+You can also run `t4p4s-docker.sh` to run T<sub>4</sub>P<sub>4</sub>S in a Docker container.

-- Docker Community Edition has to be configured on your system; see [this guide](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).
+- Docker Community Edition has to be configured on your system.
+    - Usually it is available once you install the package `docker.io`.
+    - For more details, see [this guide](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).
-- Running `t4p4s-docker-l2.sh` sets up two containers called `t4p4s-16` and `t4p4s-16-l2fwd`.
-Both are usable separately; the second one also runs the L2 switch example (no network card needed).
+- Running `t4p4s-docker.sh` sets up two containers called `t4p4s` and `t4p4s-sh`.
+    - Both are usable separately.
+    - The `t4p4s-sh` container also takes all arguments for `t4p4s-docker.sh`.
+        - For example, you can run `./t4p4s-docker.sh verbose dbg %l2fwd=payload`
+        - Currently, the containers are run without a network card configuration.
 - The Docker instances rely on having the same version for `linux-headers` as the host system.
 See the `FROM` clause in the `t4p4s-16.docker` file.
 - The configuration is based on that of [`docker-dpdk` by Jeremy Eder](https://github.com/jeremyeder/docker-dpdk/), which includes using the host's `hugepages` inside the Docker instances.
-Make sure you have enough `hugepages` on the host before running the containers.
+    - Make sure you have enough `hugepages` on the host before running the containers.

 # Working with the compiler